Understanding

 • Suicidal thoughts or tendencies

-• Underlying psychological issues become worse
+• Underlying psychological issues get worse

 • Aggression